SUNRUSE/SprigganTS/README.md

 - Grouping scene graph objects into layers, for z-ordering.
 - Grouping objects which should be paused together.

-    new Group()
+    new Group(parentViewportOrGroup)

-    new Group(() => console.log("Called when any child in the group or their children are clicked or tapped"))
+    new Group(parentViewportOrGroup, () => console.log("Called when any child of the group or their children are clicked or tapped"))

-    // Moves the referenced scene graph object under this group.
-    // Pause/resume/hide/show state and animations/movements will be retained.
-    // However, the location/movement will be retained relative to the parent, not the scene as a whole. new Group()
-        .Add(new Group(...))
-        .Add(new Sprite(...))

 ##### Common Methods

-The following methods exist on all scene graph objects:
+The following methods exist on most scene graph objects:

     // Movement functions interrupt any previous motion.
     // Child scene objects, and their scene objects, will move with ours.